 The Itoo Society has provided a cultural home for the region’s vast Lebanese community since 1914, while the German-American Central Society, St. Patrick Society of Peoria, Italian-American Society, Jewish Federation of Peoria, Filipino-American Society of Central Illinois and Seven Circles Heritage Center honor the heritage of our immigrant ancestors.
 From India Fest to Oktoberfest, an array of cultural festivals brings their unique traditions to all area residents.

 Peoria is also proud of its four sister cities: Aitou, Lebanon; Benxi, China; Clonmel, Ireland; and Friedrichshafen, Germany—which boasts the longest-running youth exchange among sister cities anywhere in the country.

 A rich faith-based tradition is a vital element of life in central Illinois.
 From Christian and non-denominational churches and cathedrals to Islamic mosques and Hindu and Jewish temples, the religious communities of Greater Peoria are as diverse as its people.
 No matter what your faith or conviction, you’ll find fellowship close to home.

-As the region’s largest non-governmental funder of health and human care services, the Heart of Illinois United Way ensures everyone has access to the education, financial stability and health programs they need.
-The organization collaborates with more than 45 partner agencies throughout central Illinois, working hand in hand to create a strong, safe and healthy community.
-The Community Foundation of Central Illinois, Greater Peoria LISC and the Caterpillar Foundation are other major partners in efforts to address community needs.
+As the region’s largest non-governmental funder of health and human care services, the Heart of Illinois United Way ensures everyone has access to the education, financial stability and health programs they need to thrive.
+The organization collaborates with 45 partner agencies throughout central Illinois, working hand in hand to create a strong, safe and healthy community.
+The Community Foundation of Central Illinois and Greater Peoria LISC are other major partners in efforts to address

 From health and human services to the arts, environment and education, a diverse range of organizations are doing remarkable things in the community.
 PP